ersanchez/notes/git-without-github.md

 You will get several lines of information about how to change the name later on - which you can ignore for now - and one final line that says:

-`Initialized empty Git repository in /home/alice/server-scripts/.git/`
+    Initialized empty Git repository in /home/alice/server-scripts/.git/

 When you issued the `git init` command inside the `server-scripts` folder it added a hidden directory, `.git` that contains files and subdirectories that `git` will use to track any changes you make from now on.

-### Task: Create a Bare Directory
+### Task: Clone the `git` Repository into a Bare Repository

 Next we move up one level in the directory tree.

     $ cd /home/alice

-After that we will take the newly initialized repository and convert it into a bare repository named `script-repo.git`.
+After that we will take the newly initialized `git` repository `server-scripts` and convert it into a bare repository named `script-repo.git`.
 The `.git` on the end of the file name helps people identify it as a `git` repo and not just a regular directory.

 **NOTE**: the directory and the repository _can_ have the same name, but guides that use the same names for two different objects suck because this can be confusing to people learning something for the first time (_like me_).